finos/common-cloud-controls/docs/governance/community-guidelines/communication.md

 ### Regular [WG] Meetings

-Some [WG]s may chose to hold regular meetings to provide a space for discussion of [WG] specific activities.
+Some [WGs] may chose to hold regular meetings to provide a space for discussion of [WG] specific activities.
 If a [WG] decides this is necessary then the details of the meeting should be published to members of the [WG] using the corresponding mailing list.

 Any regular [WG] wide meetings should have minutes taken and made available.